survivejs/webpack-book/manuscript/developing/02_development_server.md

 {pagebreak}

-To integrate WPS to the project, define an npm script for launching it.
-To follow npm conventions, call it as _start_ like below:
+To integrate WPS to the project, define an npm script for launching it:

 **package.json**